-Queen Victoria, despite the fact that she was quite tiny, looms large over most of the 19th century.
+Despite the fact that she was quite tiny, Queen Victoria looms large over most of the 19th century.
 She was every bit a woman of her time, engaging in the overblown sentimentality and culture of death so pervasive during the age that bears her name.
-When she died at 81, she left secret, detailed instructions on how to handle her body and what items to place in her coffin.
-There are indeed, a number of strange Queen Victoria death facts worth exploring.
+When she died at 81, the queen left secret, detailed instructions on how to handle her body and what items to place in her coffin.
+There are, indeed, a number of strange Queen Victoria death facts worth exploring.

 This was also the age of Romanticism, an artistic, literary, and cultural tradition that focused on both the natural and unnatural world.
 Some Victorians expressed a strong interest in the paranormal, the spectral, and otherworldly.
 Sentimentality and emotion also held sway during the 19th century.
 It's no wonder, really, that Queen Victoria's death wishes were anything but simple.